-- (f) Subject to any extension of time approved by BPMIGAS, a requirement to relinquish a certain percentage of the contract area covered by the applicable PSC (i) ranging from ten (10) percent to thirty (30) percent of the contract area after the first three (3) contract years and an additional fifteen (15) percent if the firm commitment has not been completed, (ii) relinquish additional areas in excess of twenty (20) percent of the original contract area before the end of the sixth contract year, and (iii) the entire contract area if exploration effort is not continued beyond the sixth contract year. - (g) Work obligations for 2D seismic acquisition and drilling one exploratory well in the first three (3) contract years and 3D seismic acquisition and processing and drilling exploratory well in the next three (3) contract years. - (h) Production bonuses and other specified fees. - (i) An obligation to offer a ten (10) percent participating interest in return for reimbursement of the ten (10) percent of costs incurred to a local government owned company or Indonesian national company at the time the first development plan is approved by the GRI.
+(f) Subject to any extension of time approved by BPMIGAS, a requirement to relinquish a certain percentage of the contract area covered by the applicable PSC (i) ranging from ten (10) percent to thirty (30) percent of the contract area after the first three (3) contract years and an additional fifteen (15) percent if the firm commitment has not been completed, (ii) relinquish additional areas in excess of twenty (20) percent of the original contract

+- area before the end of the sixth contract year, and (iii) the entire contract area if exploration effort is not continued beyond the sixth contract year. - (g) Work commitments for geological and geophysical activities, 2D and 3D seismic acquisition, and exploration drilling in each of the six (6) years of the exploration period are bid specific to each PSC.
+The firm commitments are considered to be the first three (3) years of work. - (h) Twenty-five (25) percent of the original contract area to be relinquished at the end of the third contract year.
+Additional fifteen (15) percent of the original contract area must be relinquished if the Contractor failed to complete the firm commitment.
+The Contractor is permitted to retain the greater of twenty (20) percent of the original contract area or the area related to petroleum discoveries at the end of the sixth contract year. - (i) The Contractor is required to bid the following bonuses: signature bonus due upon signing the PSC; equipment and services bonuses due within thirty (30) days on signing the PSCs; and production bonuses payable upon reaching cumulative production levels of 25 mmboe, 50 mmboe and 75 mmboe.
+These bonuses are not recoverable. - (j) An obligation to offer a ten (10) percent participating interest in return for reimbursement of ten (10) percent of costs incurred to a local government owned company or Indonesian national company at the time the first development plan is approved by the GRI. - (k) The Contractor is required to submit a development plan within three (3) years of notification of a discovery, however, a two (2) year extension may be requested for deep water or natural gas discoveries.
+The Contractor has five (5) years after the end of the exploration period to commence development.